facastagnini/raspberry-bitcoin/README.md

 [![Build Status](http://img.shields.io/travis/facastagnini/raspberry-bitcoin.svg)](http://travis-ci.org/facastagnini/raspberry-bitcoin)
 [![Dependencies](http://img.shields.io/gemnasium/facastagnini/raspberry-bitcoin.svg)](https://gemnasium.com/facastagnini/raspberry-bitcoin)

-THIS IS WORK IN PROGRESS: I am writing chef code to automate/manage the installation.

 This is an attempt to build a full bitcoin node on a Raspberry Pi 2 B (4 cores, 1GB ram).
 It is NOT possible to run a full node on the raspberry pi 1 B. Not enought CPU, neither RAM.

-DISCLAIMER: This is a personal project to learn about Bitcoin and how to colaborate to keep the distribuited network strong and healthy.
-This is not an attempt to make money.

 Installation